developerskite/plusone/README.md

 plusone
 =======

-Integrate Google Plus One in Android Application
+Integrate Google Plus One in Android Application.

+This is a sample app for integrating plusone in your application.